Ross’ Story (Biography)

 A little bit more than a year after learning the ins and outs of the discount, retail brokerage business at OLDE, Ross had the opportunity to start a new office for a competing firm at the time, where he became the sales manager and top-producing broker in short order.
 As luck would have it, one of his clients, who was an avid follower of William O’Neil’s methodology as well, introduced him to the manager of institutional sales at William O’Neil + Co. and it wasn’t long before he was hired.

 Ross’ time spent at William O’Neil + Co. was invaluable.
-Becoming a firm portfolio manager, meant working with and learning from the master on a daily basis.
+After about a year in institutional sales, Ross became a firm portfolio manager, which meant working with and learning from the master on a daily basis.
 Ross traveled the country for the better part of two years with Bill, teaching Investor’s Business Daily’s all-day, investment workshops, at least once a month.
 Ross also had the privilege of co-authoring on one of the firm’s proprietary model books, in addition to many other research projects, under Bill’s tutelage.
 Ross’ outstanding performance while he was managing money for Bill, is what ultimately afforded him the opportunity to start a hedge fund with the former manager of Fidelity’s mid-cap growth fund.
 He was a protégé of Jeffrey Vinik, former manager of Fidelity’s flagship, Magellan Fund, who also invested with us.
 The melding of fundamentals and technicals as such, was not all that common and still isn’t.
 It turned out to be a winning combo.
 The fund produced a net positive return for initial investors over a 5 ½ year period, in which the S&P 500 was relatively flat.